 These chopped chicken nachos are covered with roasted red peppers, black beans, and garlic, and topped with melty cheddar cheese.
 It is one of my most popular recipes!

 If you’re looking for a delicious, easy dinner idea, you’ve come to the right place.
-These chopped chicken nachos are covered in toppings including roasted red peppers, black beans, and garlic.
-They are a hit with my family and are requested often.
-I love making them because they take no time at all to prep and clean up is even easier (which is definitely a plus for me!).
+This chopped chicken nachos recipe is covered in toppings including roasted red peppers, black beans, and garlic.
+It’s a hit with my family and is requested often.
+I love making loaded chicken nachos because it takes no time at all to prep, and clean up is even easier (which is definitely a plus for me!).

-Start by baking the chicken breasts in the oven with a bit of olive oil and some seasoning.
-When it’s cool enough to handle, chop it into bite-sized pieces.
+- Start by baking the chicken breasts in the oven with a bit of olive oil and some seasoning.
+I like to use Rudy’s rub or a little salt and pepper.
+When it’s cool enough to handle, chop it into bite-sized pieces on a cutting board.

 Chopped Chicken Nachos

 - 8 oz roasted red peppers

 - 1 15 oz can black beans

 - 2 oz black olives

 - 4 cups Colby Jack cheese